pvilas/redis/README.md

 ## Document format

+**rDatabase** only uses dictionaries to operate.
 To save a document, use a dict with simple values (strings, integer or float) like:

 ```python
 country.save({'id': 'BEL', 'description':'Belgium'})